SaacUnal/POO_Reto7/README.md

 # POO_Reto7

-Try to apply all we saw until now to this challenge
+I tried to apply all we saw until now to this challenge